Ratheesh13/Design-Jam-Submission/README.md

 # Design-Jam-Submission

-navigation bar is on top right corner(use navigation bar to view the sections).
+navigation bar is on top left corner(use navigation bar to view the sections).

 section 1 of this project is home.